matrix-org/matrix-spec/content/client-server-api/_index.md

 {{% added-in v="1.18" %}}

-All account management is done via the homeserver’s web UI as all endpoints that require User-Interactive Authentication are unsupported by this authentication API.
+All account management is done via the homeserver's web UI as all endpoints that require User-Interactive Authentication are unsupported by this authentication API.